nuoxoxo/IRCIC/inception/snapshot/snapshpot_7/demo_docker-compose/README.md

 # docker_compose_config_NGINX_HTML
-My training simple config with docker compose
+My simple config with docker compose for training

 Your need docker and docker-compose in your operation system.